RetroReversing/retroReversing/categories/hardware/devkits.md

 ---
 # SEGA Development Kit Hardware
+SEGA themselves tended to rely on third party hardware manufacturers to create their development kits and as such each console's kit was completely different.

 ## SEGA Master System
 {% include link-to-other-post.html post="/krisalis-development-kit-(sega)/" description="For information about the Krisalis 3rd party development hardware check out this post." %}